1756 - Prussian invasion of Saxony – Invasion

 Detailed order of battle of troops garrisoning Prussia on August 26 1756

-All Prussian troops carried a three days supply of bread with them while their bread-wagons carried a further six days supply.
-Supernumeraries of the Prussian cavalry were still lacking horses which would be acquired in Saxony.
+All Prussian troops carried a three-day supply of bread with them while their bread-wagons carried a further six days supply.
+Supernumeraries of the Prussian cavalry were still lacking horses that they would acquire in Saxony.

 On August 26, Frederick gave orders to the Prussian Army to enter into Saxony.
 It would advance in 3 columns, each about 130 km from one another: